kanliot/8mbwebm/README.md

 You can also clip segments from the source video.
 The main use case is if you want a video shrunk down, and all you know is the size in megabytes of the output file.

+**December 2020**
+I've added a redo mode.  really, 8mbwebm was producing outsized files about 20% of the time.
+It currently calculates bitrate as a percent %, but perhaps it should just subtract 600K from the target size, and use that bitrate as a percent.
+Anyhow, the redo mode is easy to use.
+This program asks you if you want to redo,just enter "y".

+I've also decided to get rid of VP9, and try and make it transparent to systems without lib_fdk and mediainfo installed.   x265 support makes much more sense, and it seems a little bit faster on my system.

 ##### Main Options
  *  Fast mode with -f
  *  New size in megabytes with -m